digi-ron/AU-Falcon-SPUD-Project/ECUBCM/DTCCodes/DTCCodes.md

 If you ever need access to the ECU in your AU Falcon, it can be found bolted to the very bottom of the A Pillar area of the passenger side of the cabin.
 This can be useful if you intend on adding a performance chip (such as a J3 chip from [T.I.
 Performance](../../Credits.md#collected-information-primarily-product-listing-images))

+> The ECU is held in with rivets which will need to be drilled out. when reinstalling, new rivets or tek screws are viable replacements
+{: .block-note}

 <!--TODO add a pic-->

 ## DTCs